St Finbarr's College, Farranferris: Mid-to-late 20th century

 The Golden Jubilee (fiftieth anniversary) of Farranferris college was celebrated in 1937.
 At the time it had 120 students.

 In February 1938, Fr.
 Denny Murphy was made President of Farranferris.

 In December 1945 T. F. Duggan, a former British Army Chaplain who had been a POW in WW1 and had won a medal for gallantry in WW2, was made President of Farranferris.

 In June 1954, Fr.
 Daniel Luke Connolly was made President of Farranferris.

 In 1960, St Finbarr's College, Farranferris was expanded (to the designs of James Boyd Barrett) to provide extra schoolroom accommodation and it began to take non-seminary boarders.

 In September 1962, Fr.
 Carthach McCarthy was made President of Farranferris.

 In 1969, Fr.
 Michael Murphy (later Bishop of Cork and Ross) was made President of Farranferris.

 In 1976, Fr.
 John Buckley (later Bishop of Cork and Ross) was made President of Farranferris.

 In July 1983, Fr.
 Micheál O Dálaigh was made President of Farranferris.

-The centenary of the Farranferris was celebrated in 1987.
+He led the celebrations of the college's centenary in 1987, and remained President until 1990.

 When uniforms were introduced Farranferris adopted a wine-coloured jumper with grey shirt and trousers.

 Final decades

 Fr.
-Noel O'Sullivan was President of Farranferris in 1996.
+Noel O'Sullivan was President of Farranferris from 1990 to 1998.

-Farranferris closed to boarding pupils at the end of the 1999–2000 academic year.

 Fr.
-Aidan O'Driscoll was President of Farranferris when it closed in 2006.
+Aidan O'Driscoll was the last President of Farranferris.
+He was President when the school closed to boarding pupils at the end of the 1999–2000 academic year, and up until its final closure in 2006.

+Farranferris Education and Training Campus

+Since Closure the old college has become the Farranferris Education and Training Campus, with Northside Community Enterprises becoming the main tenant.
+Farranferris hosts Gaelscoil Pheig Sayers, with some 280 children.
+In 2022 the Mater Dei Academy an Independent Catholic School (founded in 2020), moved onto the campus.

 Sports

-The school was successful at hurling, having won the Dr. Harty Cup and Dr. Croke Cup on several occasions.
+The school was very successful at hurling, winning the Munster Dr. Harty Cup on seven occasions and going on to win the All Ireland Dr. Croke Cup five times.